-However, the romance, it would seem, was mainly on Samson's side.
+Nonetheless, the romance-it would seem-was mainly on Samson's side.
 While the Bible asserts that he loved Delilah (Judges 16:4), it does not even faintly hint that she loved him.

-Much less do the pair appear to have been married.
-Milton's \Samson Agonistes\ is an exception in regarding them as such, though Chaucer ("The Monk's Tale") does extract from their dolorous story a practical if dubious domestic counsel-namely, that wives are not to be trusted in matters touching limb and life.
+Much less does the pair appear to have been married.
+Milton's Samson Agonistes is an exception in regarding them as such, though Chaucer ("The Monk's Tale") does extract from their dolorous story a practical if dubious domestic counsel-namely, that wives are not to be trusted in matters touching limb and life.